Axis Position

 Axis Positions

-• Center Position: this option positions the x-axis horizontally across the middle of the canvas, and the y-axis vertically down the middle of the canvas, so that both axes intersect in the center of the chart.
+• Center Position: The x-axis is positioned horizontally across the middle of the canvas and the y-axis vertically down the middle of the canvas, so that both axes intersect in the center of the chart.

 Formatting Panel

-Axis position can be changed from the Formatting Panel:
+Axis position can be changed from the Settings tab in the Formatting Panel:

 Axis Position Drop-Down